canonical/kafka-operator/docs/tutorial/t-deploy.md

 juju ssh kafka/leader sudo -i
 ```

-When the unit is started, the Charmed Kafka Operator installs the [`charmed-kafka`](https://snapcraft.io/charmed-kafka) Snap in the unit that provides a number of entrypoints (that corresponds to the bin commands in the Kafka distribution) for performing various administrative tasks, e.g `charmed-kafka.config` to update cluster configuration, `charmed-kafka.topics` for topic management, and many more!
+When the unit is started, the Charmed Apache Kafka Operator installs the [`charmed-kafka`](https://snapcraft.io/charmed-kafka) Snap in the unit that provides a number of entrypoints (that corresponds to the bin commands in the Kafka distribution) for performing various administrative tasks, e.g `charmed-kafka.config` to update cluster configuration, `charmed-kafka.topics` for topic management, and many more!
-Within the machine, the Charmed Kafka Operator also creates a `client.properties` file that already provides the relevant settings to connect to the cluster using the CLI
+Within the machine, the Charmed Apache Kafka Operator also creates a `client.properties` file that already provides the relevant settings to connect to the cluster using the CLI

 ```shell
 CLIENT_PROPERTIES=/var/snap/charmed-kafka/current/etc/kafka/client.properties